SEMCOG can help local governments apply for grant funding in many ways:

 - SEMCOG's Data and Maps provides interactive databases and mapping applications featuring demographic, transportation, economic, employment, land use, aerials, and GIS information.

 - SEMCOG can assist members in searching for funding sources for a specific project.
 SEMCOG has access to a national database of available grant opportunities, as well as knowledge of many other federal and state sources of funding.
 Custom searches can be created upon request.
 Please contact the Info Center or call (313) 324-3300 for more information.

 - SEMCOG member governments may request a Grant Writing USA scholarship for a two-day workshop on grant writing or grant management.
 The grant writing course covers how to write grant proposals from start to finish and how to locate and track relevant grant opportunities.
 Federal, state, local and non-governmental, and private sector grants are covered.
 You'll learn everything you need to know to get started writing grants.
 Contact Susan Stefanski for more information.

 Various federal and state agencies offer grant opportunities on a rolling basis.
 We recommend you review these resources to help identify funding for your specific needs:

 Find, apply for, and track federal grants at grants.gov.

 Michigan Department of Environmental Quality

-MDEQ's Grants and Loans page provides information on grants and loans administered my MDEQ.
+MDEQ's Grants and Loans page provides information on grants and loans administered by MDEQ.

 Michigan Department of Natural Resources

-The DNR's Grants webpage has several resources, including a list of available grants by type.
+The DNR's Grants webpage has several resources, including a list of available natural resource grants by type.